ethersphere/ethswarm-blog-hugo/content/foundation/posts/swarm-summit-2024.md

 If you’re itching to add your piece to this future, if you’d like to pick the brains of innovators, thinkers, and Swarm community builders, or if you’re simply looking to have a great time, the Swarm Summit is open to all.
 We’ll be there, making sure that the future is decentralised and better for everyone.

 The Summit’s stage will feature boundary-pushing presentations and talks.
 Our speakers will deliver original keynotes that explore concepts and ideas on the future of web3.
-If you believe you could contribute to the program, we invite you to submit your talk or presentation through our **[Call for papers, open until 20 May](https://summit.ethswarm.org/swarm-summit-2024/cfp)**, or apply for special [hacker grants](https://forms.gle/FjhVfNoH5iYCv5188).
+If you believe you could contribute to the program, we invite you to submit your talk or presentation through our **[Call for papers, open until 20 May](https://summit.ethswarm.org/swarm-summit-2024/cfp)**, or apply for special **[hacker grants](https://forms.gle/FjhVfNoH5iYCv5188)**.

 After all, the best way to dismantle the status quo is to offer something better.
 You’ll want to be there when it happens, won’t you?